DistCompiler/pgo/README.md

 ## How it works

 PGo is a source to source compiler written in Java.
-It compiles specifications written in an extension of PlusCal, called Modular PlusCal (see the [Modular PlusCal page](https://github.com/UBC-NSS/pgo/wiki/Modular-PlusCal)) to Go programs.
+It compiles specifications written in an extension of PlusCal, called Modular PlusCal (see the [Modular PlusCal page](https://github.com/UBC-NSS/pgo/wiki/Modular-PlusCal) for more details), to Go programs.

 ## How to install (for development)